-In 2017, consumers spent $108 billion and change on holiday shopping worldwide, and for 2018?
+And for 2019?
 Sales are predicted to be up as much as 15 percent.
-So the time is NOW to be laser-focused on how you can create buzz for yourself.
-Whether you want to offer a sale, work on a holiday gift guide with some of your favorite brands, or be an affiliate for products you’re passionate about, it’s time to start thinking about what will work for you.
+So the time is NOW to laser-focus on how you can create buzz for yourself.
+Whether you want to offer a sale, work on a holiday gift guide with some of your favorite brands, or be an affiliate for products you're passionate about, it's time to start thinking about what will work for you.

 You might have seen emails floating around like this:

 “Can we be included in your holiday gift guide?”

 This is an email that I receive not only daily, but usually 5 times a day.
 It's now officially “holiday” season, which means brands know they need to get on our radar if they want to be included in our blog posts.
 Which is awesome!
 It usually means free stuff and money!
 But it can also be hard to figure out the terms of the deal, what you should ask, what you should get, and how this actually benefits you.
 Whether you're getting emails like this or not, this is the best time of year (literally) to maximize your options, and ultimately, make more money.